nicfb/advent-of-code/README.md

 # advent-of-code
-Keeps track of all my advent of code solutions
+Keeps track of all of my advent of code solutions